pughlab/CapTCR-TIL-Tracking/README.md

 # Abstract

-Adoptive Cell Transfer (ACT) of in-vitro Tumor-Infiltrating Lymphocytes (TIL) is an effective treatment of solid tumours commonly resulting in sustainable responses with an objective clinical response rate of around 50% throughout multiple studies (Rosenberg & Restifo, 2015).
-The ability to sequence and track the T Cell Receptor (TCR) repertoire throughout ACT of in vitro TILs provides an enhanced analysis of a patient’s response.
-Previous studies have shown that an increased number of TILs correlates with patient response (Valpione et al., 2020), yet the diversity of the TCRs present in the ACT TIL-infusion product has been seen to have no impact on patient response (Mullinax et al., 2018).
-In this study, we sought to determine 1) whether T cell receptor (TCR) repertoire diversity of the ACT infusion product and pre-infusion baseline sample is associated with response and 2) whether ACT response and relapse can be accurately predicted and tracked through serial blood draws.
-In this study, 10 patients with cutaneous melanoma, mucosal melanoma, breast, or ovarian cancer were each given TIL ACT after chemotherapeutic depletion.
-In addition to the apheresis product, peripheral blood cells and cell-free DNA were collected before and after the transfer.
-The post-infusion samples were taken every 27 - 106 days (average 56 days) after the infusion.
-TCR repertoire was isolated using the hybrid-capture CapTCR-seq assay followed by comparison of TCR diversity and clonal tracking for each patient.
-Further analysis revealed that an increased clonality with a reduced richness and eveness of the baseline sample were present in higher response patients.
-Additionally, the expansive clones of the sample taken 4 weeks after the infusion were seen to originate from low frequency clonotypes present in the TIL infusion.
-These results demonstrate effective tracking methodologies for TIL ACT as well as a selective hyper-expansion of TIL clones in vivo associated with response to ACT.
+Adoptive Cell Transfer (ACT) of in-vitro Tumour-Infiltrating Lymphocytes (TIL) is an effective treatment of solid tumours resulting in objective clinical responses in metastatic melanoma patients.
+The ability to sequence and track the T-cell repertoire throughout ACT of in vitro TILs provides a method to identify T-cell repertoire features associated with patients’ benefit from ACT.
+Identification of response biomarkers for patients receiving ACT of TILs has been limited.
+Conflicting evidence exists for biomarkers such as the quantity of TILs in the infusion product, while other potential biomarkers, such as diversity of the post-infusion peripheral repertoire, have not yet been studied.
+In this study, we sought to determine 1) the efficacy of using CapTCR-seq to track TILs in serial blood draws over the course of ACT immunotherapy 2) whether ACT response and relapse can be accurately predicted and tracked through serial blood draws.
+In this study, 9 patients with cutaneous (N = 7) or mucosal (N = 2) melanoma received TIL ACT after chemotherapeutic depletion.
+Hybrid-capture CapTCR-seq was conducted on apheresis product and pre-/post-transfer peripheral blood mononuclear cells (PBMC) and cell-free DNA.
+Comparison between PBMC DNA, PBMC RNA, and cfDNA repertoires demonstrated an increased presence of shared T cell clonotypes post-infusion when compared with baseline samples.
+Higher abundance of TIL clonotypes in the PBMC baseline and post-infusion DNA T-cell repertoires, presence of shared T cell clonotypes between timepoints, and a higher proportion of expanded clonotypes (above change point threshold) present in the PBMC baseline DNA T-cell repertoire was seen in responders when compared with non-responders according to RECIST criteria.
+Additionally, presence of clonotypes in the baseline PBMC repertoire and TIL infusion product were predictors of expansion in the post-infusion PBMC repertoire.
+These results demonstrate effective tracking methodologies and suggest a predictive role for baseline repertoire statistics in response to the ACT of TILs.

 ---

 # Organization and Quick Reproduction

 ## Running *Reproduce.R*
- - Running *Reproduce.R* reproduces the supplementary data, cfDNA figure, clone tracking / diversity figure, and the cfDNA figure.
+ - Running *Reproduce.R* reproduces the supplementary data, clone tracking, diversity, and overlap figures.
 Before running the script, ensure that the required libraries have been installed.
 Then, go into the repository parent directory and run the script.
- - Alternatively, it can be run on a cloud machine through [our Code Ocean repository] (https://codeocean.com/)

 ## Required Libraries
  - **bioseq**: 0.1.3
+ - **changepoint**: 2.2.4
  - **cowplot**: 1.1.1
  - **changepoint**: 2.2.4
  - **ggalluvial**: 0.12.3